 In this procedure, you create an Ops Manager VM instance to host the upgraded version of Ops Manager.
 Then, to complete the Ops Manager upgrade, you export your existing Ops Manager installation onto this new VM.

-To create an Ops Manager VM instance, do the following tasks:
+To create an Ops Manager VM instance: